 Square Dance: An Overview

-If you have ever danced this dance yourself or even been to a social get together where the square dance is being danced, you would know that this dance is always danced by four couples who position themselves to form a square.
+If you have ever been to a social get together where the square dance is being danced, you'd know that this dance is always danced by 4 couples who position themselves to form a square.
 When you start and finish the dance, you end at the original formation of a square.
-Two of the couples are designated as the head couples and the other two as the side couples.
-When the couples are dancing, there is someone known as the square dance caller who is responsible for calling out the names of various steps and moves that the dancer perform.
-The caller functions as a guide to direct the dancers through a series of square dance steps as the dance music plays.
+Two of the couples are designated as the head couple and the other two as the side couple.

 Music for Square Dancing